 The governance, policies, and procedures of a regional ISO should be negotiated regionally among participating states, CAISO, participating utilities and interested stakeholders.
 The current process requires several key decisions, including governance, to be made by the current CAISO Board and the California Legislature before new participants can join the ISO.
 This approach may compromise the appearance, if not the fact, of a neutral and independent regional ISO.

 The regional ISO’s focus will be on offering benefits to consumers and end-users in each of the States, with respect to both costs and policy preferences.
-Any Western state utility wishing to participate in this ISO will be required to show significant net benefits to their State Commission(s) or other governing authorities to justify its status as a PTO (participating transmission owner).
+Any Western state utility wishing to participate in this ISO will be required to show demonstrable net benefits to their State Commission(s) or other governing authorities to justify its status as a PTO (participating transmission owner).
 Such studies should be comprehensive, coordinated, and thoroughly vetted by stakeholders in the State, and other regional bodies.

-A regional ISO is intended to encourage the flow of electricity across state borders at appropriate times, so that neither over-generation nor unanticipated shortages or interruptions cause harm to other entities or ratepayers in those states.
+A regional ISO is intended to encourage the flow of electricity across state borders at appropriate times, to lower costs to consumers and ensure that neither over-generation nor unanticipated shortages or interruptions cause harm to other entities or ratepayers in those states.
+A regional ISO will make full use of the existing transmission system thereby avoiding added cost to consumers from the construction of unnecessary new transmission.

 A regional ISO should protect the reliability of the Bulk Electric System, which is regulated by FERC and NERC, while at the same time helping to ensure that distribution level service regulated by State Commissions continues to be reliable and affordable.

-A regional ISO should be a Good Neighbor among the balancing authorities in the Western states and cooperate to the maximum extent possible with entities like BPA and WAPA, as well as public power and other IOUs that choose not to join this ISO, to address WECC-wide interconnection issues, seams issues, and wide-area situational awareness in this dynamic environment.
+A regional ISO should be a Good Neighbor among the balancing authorities in the Western states and pursue cooperative efforts with entities that choose not to join the ISO, including BPA, WAPA, public power utilities and other IOUs to address WECC-wide interconnection issues, seams issues, market power issues, and wide-area situational awareness in this dynamic environment.

 Decision-making authority should be “bottoms-up,” meaning that individual States continue to set their own policies wherever possible.
-Areas requiring uniformity across the expanded footprint, such as transmission cost allocation and resource adequacy rules, should be decided by a Regional/State Committee of regulators.
+Areas requiring uniformity across the expanded footprint, such as transmission expansion, transmission cost allocation and resource adequacy rules, should be decided by a Regional/State Committee of regulators.
 Only those matters that must be decided at the ISO level should be province of the governing board of the regional ISO, and those decisions should respect state policy priorities of each sovereign state to the greatest extent possible.

 Governance Priorities